Bobingstern/MicroFlow/README.md

 Export and run TensorFlow models on Arduino microcontrollers!

 ## Update Notes:
-Version 1.0.0-alpha is finally finished!
+Version `1.0.0-alpha` is finally finished!
 Eventually I will make this library class based rather than C headers and methods so make sure to stay updated for that.
+Also, a floated version of this library will be released soon that used floats rather than doubles to save a bit of memory.

 ## Usage